httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 should limit the rate at which they emit reports, but an attacker may alter the Expect-CT header's fields to induce UAs to submit different reports to different URIs to still cause the same effect.

-# Privacy Considerations

-Expect-CT can be used to infer what Certificate Transparency policy is in use, by attempting to retrieve specially-configured websites which pass one user agents' policies but not another's.
-Note that this consideration is true of UAs which enforce CT policies without Expect-CT as well.

-Additionally, reports submitted to the `report-uri` could reveal information to a third party about which webpage is being accessed and by which IP address, by using individual `report-uri` values for individually-tracked pages.
-This information could be leaked even if client-side scripting were disabled.

-Implementations must store state about Known Expect-CT Hosts, and hence which domains the UA has contacted.

-Violation reports, as noted in {{reporting-expect-ct-failure}}, contain information about the certificate chain that has violated the CT policy.
-In some cases, such as organization-wide compromise of the end-to-end security of TLS, this may include information about the interception tools and design used by the organization that the organization would otherwise prefer not be disclosed.

-Because Expect-CT causes remotely-detectable behavior, it's advisable that UAs offer a way for privacy-sensitive users to clear currently noted Expect-CT hosts, and allow users to query the current state of Known Expect-CT Hosts.

 # IANA Considerations